 A trio of tech entrepreneurs have launched Codeverse, the world’s first “hackable” classroom, studio and vertically integrated technology platform designed to teach children ages 6 to 12 the skill of coding.
 The studio is scheduled to open in Chicago in July.

 Five years from now K–12 classrooms will look dramatically different than they do today because of the four trends identified in this week’s blog post.
 You can take that prediction to the bank!

 - By Cathie Norris, Elliot Soloway

-The flipped classroom market in North America is expected to grow at a compound annual growth rate of 35 percent between 2016 and 2020, according to a new report by market research firm Technavio.
+Artificial intelligence in the U.S. education sector is expected to grow at a compound annual growth rate of 47.5 percent during the period 2017-2021, according to a new report.

 The full-course curriculum, authored by experts in ELA, comes with student and teacher materials; a reading list; a curriculum map; family resources and more.
 All materials will be openly licensed and free to download later this summer.
 The curriculum offers supports for English language learners and students with disabilities.